-Most gay coming out stories don’t go as smoothly as one would hope they could.
+Most coming out stories don’t go as smoothly as one would hope they could.
 Coming out of the closet is a huge deal to us personally.
-We almost treat it like a rebirth and a way of reclaiming ourselves.
-But there are many ways we choose to just put our foot down and tell our stories.
+We almost treat it as a rebirth and a way of reclaiming ourselves.
+But, how we tell our stories is deeply personal, and there are many ways we choose to just put our foot down and do it our way.

 How To Come Out As Gay